Silverleaf Whitefly on Tomato

 University of Kentucky College of Agriculture

-Whitefly problems have been a common occurrance on tomatoes grown in the greenhouse, but with the arrival of silverleaf whitefly to Kentucky, problems in the field have emerged.
+Whitefly problems have been a common occurrence on tomatoes grown in the greenhouse, but with the arrival of silverleaf whitefly to Kentucky, problems in the field have emerged.
 Silverleaf whitefly, Bemisia argentifolli, is a relatively new pest to Kentucky.
 Although they have been a problem for growers in southern regions of the U.S. for several years, outbreaks in Kentucky had been relatively uncommon.
 Problems were observed during the dry hot summer of 2007 on heirloom varieties.

 Silverleaf whitefly is a common pest of greenhouse plants throughout the year and, in the past, has been a relatively uncommon pest of cultivated plants in the field in Kentucky.
-Because it is unable to overwinter in Kentucky, it is more likely to be a problem of plants in greenhouses, high tunnels, on transplants shipped from southern regions, or in the field in mid summer and fall.
+Because it is unable to overwinter in Kentucky, it is more likely to be a problem of plants in greenhouses, high tunnels, on transplants shipped from southern regions, or in the field in mid-summer and fall.
 Hot, dry weather during the summer can favor rapid buildup of the silverleaf whitefly on wild and cultivated hosts outside of the greenhouse.

-The silverleaf whitefly cannot overwinter in Kentucky because they are unable to survive the freezing temperatures that occur here.
+Silverleaf whitefly cannot overwinter in Kentucky because they are unable to survive the freezing temperatures that occur here.
 However, they can survive in greenhouses and are commonly introduced on transplants produced in warmer regions of the U.S. They have a very wide range of hosts including: tomato, pepper, squash, bean, lettuce, eggplant, broccoli, cabbage, potato and watermelon.

 Effect on Tomato